mo-qassem/udacityproject-udagram-frontend/README.md

  **ToDo:**

   1. Added VPC endpoint (gateway) to provide secure access from app subnet to s3 bucket "udacity-static-web-site-demo" to download the web application files to app instances.
-  2. Added jump box instance for management purposes.
+  2. Added Bastion instance for management purposes.
   3. created ASG with a dynamic scaling policy (simple scaling) to add elasticity to our infrastructure.
   4. Installing CWAgent on app instances to collect custom metrics and log files like apache web server access logs.
      *There is an issue with collectd package as it is not available with apt repos.
-  5. Securing CWAgent configuration and private key part for the jump box instance at System Manager "Parameter Store" and retrieving it securely using AWS CLI on our local machine.
+  5. Securing CWAgent configuration and private key part for the Bastion instance at System Manager "Parameter Store" and retrieving it securely using AWS CLI on our local machine.